bitemyapp/open-haskell/web/final.markdown

 This is not an exhaustive list; feel free to write about anything you think may be helpful in demonstrating your progress.
+ -->

 Final submission
 ----------------

-Final submissions are due by **Friday, April 24**.
-Extensions to the final deadline will be cheerfully granted, but you *must ask for one*.
+Final submissions are due by **Tuesday, April 23**.
+Extensions to the final deadline will be cheerfully granted, but you *must ask for one in advance*.
 Otherwise, the deadline is firm.

 Your final submission should consist of any and all code you have written, along with a document describing your project (a simple text